Cromwell Racecourse Reserve Management Plan

 What's the plan?

-To respond to population growth and increasing demand for sporting and recreational spaces in Cromwell, a new Reserve Management Plan (RMP) is required to reflect current use and future aspirations for the reserve, provide a framework for future development and decision-making, identify and address any constraints, conflicts, or opportunities; and meet the obligations of the Reserves Act 1977, including the requirement to keep management plans under continuous review.
+We’re preparing a new Reserve Management Plan (RMP) to provide a framework for future development and decision-making, to identify and address constraints, opportunities, and potential conflicts, and meet obligations under the Reserves Act 1977.

 How to get involved

 The draft Cromwell Racecourse Reserve Management Plan (draft Management Plan) and layout maps are available at all Council Service Centres and Libraries.
 You can also find copies at the Cromwell Pool and Cromwell College.
-Click here to have your say.
 The last day to provide feedback is Monday 14 July, 5pm.

 Privacy statement